A Very Short Introduction to Stata

 do_something to_variable(s), options

-The general idea of most Stata commands is command variable(s), options.
-Often it is not necessary to use any options since the authors of Stata have done such a good job of thinking about the defaults.
+Often it is not necessary to use any options since the authors of Stata have done such a good job of creating an intuitive language, and of thinking about the defaults.
 Commands that you actually type are represented in monospace font. x and y refer to variables in your data.

 Task Command